-The school district uses a family notification system called Blackboard Connect to send important messages to families in the event that school has been canceled or delayed.
-Because those messages typically go out in the early-morning hours, they will not be sent by telephone, but instead via email and text to those who have indicated they would like to receive information in that way.
+The school district uses a notification system called Blackboard Connect to send important messages to families if school has been canceled or delayed.
+Please see the information on page 21 of this Family Handbook about the process for selecting your preferences for how you’ll like to receive these family notifications.
 Please see the information in the section about Staying Connected to learn more about the process for selecting your preferences for how you’ll like to receive these family notifications.

 In addition to the family notification system, there are other options for receiving text messages in the event of a school closure or delay.
 When the school district announces a change in the schedule, it notifies the local TV and radio stations through a service called FlashAlert.

 Anyone can sign up to receive a text message directly from FlashAlert when the district posts a notice to that system.
 You can sign up for FlashAlert notifications at www.flashalert.net.
 Many local TV and radio stations also offer similar text messaging services.